-Complaints or concerns relating to possible violations of Title IX policy should be directed to our Title IX Coordinator - 423.775.7265 or titleix@bryan.edu.
+Complaints or concerns relating to possible violations of Title IX policy should be directed to the Title IX Coordinator - 423.775.7265 or titleix@bryan.edu.

-Complaints or concerns relating to accessibility or possible violations of ADA policy should be directed to our Title IX Coordinator - 423.775.7265 or ADA@bryan.edu.
+Complaints or concerns relating to accessibility or possible violations of ADA policy should be directed to the ADA Coordinator - 423.775.7265 or ADA@bryan.edu.